Cambridge District Scout Archive

 Ken North, although in the Pay Corps in Kidderminster, was involved in the planning of rest canteen at Labour Hall ‘if Jerry should play any of his tricks’.
 At this date, 1941, it was probably bombing rather than invasion that was being considered.

-Stan Phillips was involved in the Auxiliary Fire service and later the NFS (I have been unable to find out what this means) as well as standing fire watch in ‘the shop’.
+Stan Phillips was involved in the Auxiliary Fire service and later the NFS, as well as standing fire watch in ‘the shop’.
 He reports wet drill, using water in practice, and being sent to Girton College to stand fire watch.
 Later, failing the physical he was awaiting Ministry of Labour placement.

 Ken, on discharge from the army as unfit does not seem to have been reallocated government work.